 AHI is a vital score used in the diagnosis of obstructive sleep apnea (OSA).
 OSA is a disease caused by the relaxation of throat muscles that consequently block the airflow in your airways.

 A continuous positive airway pressure (or CPAP) machine is a device worn during the night, designed to increase the air pressure in our airways, decreasing the blockage and allowing oxygen to flow freely to our lungs.
-We can use a CPAP machine in mild, moderate, and severe apnea.
+We can use a CPAP machine for mild, moderate, and severe apnea.